hl7au/au-fhir-base/pages/_includes/intro.md

 ## {{ page.title }}
 {:.no_toc}

-source pages/_include/{{page.md_filename}}.md  file

 <!-- TOC -->

 * Do not remove this line (it will not be displayed) {:toc}

 ## Introduction
 This implementation guide is provided to support the use of FHIR<sup>&reg;&copy;</sup> in an Australian context.

-Uses of core resources are described in this guide with common localisation concepts, such as those related to:

-* Patient: IHI, Medicare number, indigenous status
-* Practitioners: HPI-I, Prescriber number
-* Practitioner roles (provider): Provider number, job role
-* Organisations: HPI-O, service type, service activity type

-Profiles contained in this implementation guide document the structure of some common Australian context concepts.
-This scope is currently addressing general use of these concepts this particularly addresses the need for exchange of this content at a resource level.
-The material also can be drawn on as the basis of further sophisticated composed profiles for messages and documents for specific use cases.

-This document is a working specification that is expected to be implemented and tested by FHIR<sup>&reg;&copy;</sup> system producers to enable feedback to improve the content of this guide.
+This document is a working specification that is expected to be implemented and tested by FHIR®© system producers to enable feedback to improve the content of this guide.

+## Scope

+An indication of FHIR profiles that are managed under HL7 Australia working groups follows.

+__HL7 Australia Patient Administration Working Group__
+* [Patient](StructureDefinition-au-patient.html): identifying values (IHI, Medicare Number, DVA Number), indigenous status
+* [Practitioner](StructureDefinition-au-practitioner.html): identifiers (HPI-I, Prescriber Number)
+* [PractitionerRole](StructureDefinition-au-practitionerrole.html): identifiers (Provider Number), occupation role
+* [Organization](StructureDefinition-au-organisation.html): identifiers (HPI-O), industry class, industry activity

+__HL7 Australia Medications Working Group__
+* Medication: (tbd)
+* MedicationRequest: (tbd)
+* MedicationDispense: (tbd)
+* MedicationStatement: (tbd)
+* Immunization: (tbd)

+__HL7 Australia Orders and Observations Working Group__
+* Observation (Vital Signs): (tbd)
+* Observation (Smoking Status): (tbd)
+* Observation (Pathology Results): (tbd)
+* DiagnosticReport: (tbd)

+## Usage

+This document is a working specification that may be directly implemented by FHIR<sup>&reg;&copy;</sup> system producers.

+Information contained in this document is aimed at providing guidance on representing Australian local concepts using FHIR.
+This includes code systems, extensions and profiles on base FHIR types.
+The content of the IG is general in nature and seeks to provide a ‘how-to’ guide when representing concepts, it includes core base profiles that can be further constrained for a particular usage.

-FHIR<sup>&reg;&copy;</sup>  Connectathons are key to the verification of the guide as being suitable for implementation and this will be supported through various face to face and virtual events.
+FHIR<sup>&reg;&copy;</sup> connectathon events are key to the verification of the guide as being suitable for implementation.
+This implementation guide will be used as the basis for Australian connectathon events.